melroy89/gitlab-deployer/README.md

 # GitLab Artifact Deployer

-This service will listen for completed GitLab jobs, retrieve the latest artifact and deploy the artifact in the live production environment.
+This service will listen for completed GitLab jobs, retrieves the latest (build) artifact and deploys the artifact on the live production environment.

 ## Production